blitzcrg/mediatek7925e-bluetooth-fix/README.md

 ## The Problem

-Some MediaTek WiFi/Bluetooth combo cards (specifically vendor ID `0489`, device ID `e111` from Foxconn/Hon Hai) are being misidentified by Linux system components.
+Some MediaTek WiFi/Bluetooth combo cards (specifically vendor ID `0489`, device ID `e111`) are being misidentified by Linux system components.
 When connected, the device is incorrectly recognized as:

 - A PTP camera (gPhoto2)
 - An MTP device (Media Transfer Protocol)